PCem Migration Guide

 - 86Box can emulate serial and PS/2 mice with three buttons or a scroll wheel.
 This functionality can be enabled through the Configure button next to the mouse selection box.

 - The 4-axis 4-button joystick allows for a more modern control scheme (if supported by the emulated software), which takes advantage of all 4 axes and 4 buttons that the game port provides.
+More joystick models are also available.

 Network